Lamar University: Student demographics

-In fall 2021, Lamar enrolled over 17,000 students.
-The student body was 36% male and 64% female.
-Ethnically, 47% identified as White, 25% Black/African-American, 18% Hispanic or Latino, 4% Asian, 3% International, and 2% Other.

 Student media

 University Press

 The University Press, also known as the UP, is the student newspaper of Lamar.
 The paper was previously known as the S'Park Plug and the Red Bird before becoming the University Press in recognition of Lamar gaining university status in 1971.

 KVLU

 91.3 FM KVLU public radio is an NPR affiliate station broadcasting throughout southeast Texas.
-It is licensed to Lamar University with studios located on campus and a transmitter site located in Rose City.
-Launched in 1974, the station operates independently and features a diverse 24/7 schedule of programs including NPR news morning, midday and afternoon as well as locally produced music programs, local features and radio documentaries, etc. As part of the University's College of Fine Arts and Communication and the Lamar University Media Alliance, KVLU also serves as a real world laboratory, providing training in audio broadcasting and radio production for students interested in pursuing careers in communication.
-The station is largely member supported with additional support coming from the University and the Corporation for Public Broadcasting as well as program underwriters.
+It is licensed to Lamar University.

 LUTV

 LUTV News is the weekly newscast produced by students in the Department of Communication at Lamar University.
-Broadcast journalism students are required to pitch, shoot, write and edit news content for each week's 30-minute program.
-Production is led by student producers, directors and crew members, which gives students practical news production experience.
-LUTV News is broadcast via Spectrum Cable on LUTV-7 in Beaumont, Texas.

 LUTV Channel 7

 Airing on Time Warner Digital Cable channels 0007 and 6.7, LUTV is the official channel of Lamar University and is owned and operated by the Department of Communication and Media.
-Ch.
-7 airs a wide array of programming such as student/faculty films and artworks, promotional videos, distinguished lectures and events, sports games, talk shows, student produced newscasts, public domain films, and documentaries.

-LUMA

-The Lamar University Media Alliance (LUMA), consisting of KVLU public radio (91.3 FM); LUTV Productions and LUTV 7 Cablecasting provides outreach programming to serve the general public and hands-on instructional opportunities for students.

 Greeks

 Lamar boasts 19 national fraternities and sororities.
-College Panhellenic Council (CPC) is the governing body for the three National Pan-Hellenic Council chapters at LU.
-National Pan-Hellenic Council (NPHC) governs the nine historically African American fraternities and sororities.
+College Panhellenic Council (CPC) is the governing body for the three chapters at LU.
+National Pan-Hellenic Council (NPHC) governs the eight historically African American fraternities and sororities.
 The Inter-Fraternity Council (IFC) governs men's fraternities.
 The Multicultural Greek Council (MGC) governs three multicultural Greek-letter organizations, two sororities and one fraternity.